dnltsk/kotlin-guice-typesafe-mockito-demo/README.md

 # Kotlin, Google Guice, Typesafe Config, Mockito Demo

-This Demo gives you an example how to set up an application in Kotlin with Guice, Typesafe Config, and Mockito.
+This demo gives you an example how to set up an application in Kotlin with Google Guice, Typesafe Config, and Mockito.
 Looks like that's the counterpart to the [spring-boot-kotlin-demo](https://github.com/sdeleuze/spring-boot-kotlin-demo)

 Summary of what this demo brings together: